Science made simple

 One study found a high correlation of PNH clone size in a side-by-side analysis of peripheral blood and bone marrow

-Scientists also determined that PNH red blood cells mostly can be identified in bone marrow
+Scientists also determined that PNH cells that lack GPI anchors can be identified in bone marrow

 Researchers showed that FLAER binds to all normal white cells in bone marrow, which allows PNH white blood cells to be more easily identified.